2022 USA Track and Field Outdoor Championships Results

 Results from the USA Track and Field Outdoor Championships, the qualifying meet for July’s world championships, also in Eugene, Oregon.
-Bolded names qualified for the world team …
+Bolded names qualified for the world team.
+Up to three athletes can qualify per individual event, except the 100m and 400m, which can name more for relays.
+Due to world rankings and qualifying standards, the top three finishers do not always make the team.
+More names will be bolded after the meet …

 Women’s 100m